BlackSaltFish/understandinges6/manuscript/06-Symbols.md

 The `collection` object in this example is set up to look like an array: it has a `length` property and two numeric keys.
 The `Symbol.isConcatSpreadable` property is set to `true` to indicate that the property values should be added as individual items to an array.
 When `collection` is passed to the `concat()` method, the resulting array has `"Hello"` and `"world"` as separate items after the `"Hi"` element.

-I> You can also set `Symbol.isConcatSpreadable` to `false` on array subclasses to prevent items from being separated by `concat()` calls.
+> You can also set `Symbol.isConcatSpreadable` to `false` on array subclasses to prevent items from being separated by `concat()` calls.
 Subclassing is discussed in Chapter 8.

 ### The Symbol.match, Symbol.replace, Symbol.search, and Symbol.split Symbols